 generally be used in children under 12 or in pregnant or nursing women.

 and abuse of laxatives is common.
-Potential dangers include electrolyte
+According to the Mayo Clinic, potential dangers of laxative overuse include electrolyte

-imbalance, especially potassium deficiency which can lead to muscle
+imbalance, diarrhea, and nausea.
+Electrolyte imbalance, especially potassium deficiency, can lead to muscle

 weakness and heart function disorders.
 This potassium imbalance can be